Top 6 tips to reduce turnover and keep retail store operations hummingPosted on: October 24, 2019

 3. Make sure they feel valued

-Nothing pushes an employee out the door quite as quickly as feeling disposable.
-Engaged frontline associates know that the company’s needs complement their individual needs, and vice versa.
+Nothing pushes a frontline associate out the door quite as quickly as feeling disposable.
+In fact, lack of appreciation is second only to burnout as the most common reason frontline workers quit.
+Engaged employees know that the company’s needs complement their individual needs, and vice versa.
 They have a clear picture of what your brand is trying to achieve and how their strengths, skills and values fit into the big picture.
 And that makes them feel more connected and motivated.

 5. Keep the lines of communication open

-It’s time to ditch the bulletin board and game of broken telephone.
+Information moves too quickly on the frontline to rely on bulletin board postings and pre-shift huddles.
+Digital communication apps allow you to push out timely, consistent messages and make sure everyone on the frontline has the information needed to do their jobs.
 Using a modern communications platform to push out regular messages ensures everyone on your frontline gets the same information at the same time, preventing confusion and keeping behaviors consistent across all your stores.
 And that leads to a better customer experience.

 Don’t forget the importance of the human touch, too.
 Schedule check-ins between frontline associates and their supervisors to keep a pulse on employee engagement.
 Use these opportunities to see how they’re feeling and get any questions or concerns tabled before they morph into retention risks.
 Couple this with employee surveys that facilitate two-way dialogue – ideally, also baked right into your training and communications platform so it’s easy to deliver information and request employee input.

 Retailers and employees both benefit from designing clear pathways for career advancement, rather than replicating the typically flat trajectory of frontline associates.
 When they see a rewarding, long-term career ahead of them, they’re likely to stay longer and perform better.
 There’s also great value in matching every new team member with a mentor who can provide support and help them improve their skills on the floor.